Vivian Stanshall: 1970s

 The BBC documentary One Man's Week, broadcast on 9 April 1975, documented a week in Stanshall's life and included footage of him at The Manor recording studio during the sessions for Men Opening Umbrellas Ahead, where he played with White, Lawal, Mongezi Feza, and Derek (or Deryk) Quinn.

 In 1975, Stanshall provided the narration for Peter and the Wolf, produced by Robin Lumley and Jack Lancaster and featuring, among others, Gary Moore, Manfred Mann, Phil Collins, Bill Bruford, Stéphane Grappelli, Alvin Lee, Cozy Powell, Brian Eno and Jon Hiseman.
 1976 saw the release of his single "The Young Ones", where the old Cliff Richard standard was delivered in the style of Boris Karloff.

-In 1977, Stanshall and his companion, Pamela 'Ki' Longfellow, moved into a house-boat, The Searchlight, moored on the Thames between Chertsey and Shepperton.
+In 1977, Stanshall and his companion, Pamela 'Ki' Longfellow, moved into a houseboat, The Searchlight, moored on the Thames between Chertsey and Shepperton.
 During this period, Stanshall compiled and re-recorded material from his popular BBC Radio 1 broadcasts for Peel, which was released as Sir Henry at Rawlinson End in 1978.
-He also wrote the script for the film adaptation of the same name, later produced for Tony Stratton-Smith's Charisma Records company in 1980.
+He also wrote the script for the film adaptation of the same name, later produced for Tony Stratton Smith's Charisma Records company in 1980.

 1980s

 Following 'Sir Henry', Stanshall wrote the songs for his third album Teddy Boys Don't Knit (1981), which included three songs about his family, and contributed a lyric to Winwood's Arc of a Diver.
 He and Longfellow married in 1980, and together they wrote some of the songs they later used for a musical comedy, Stinkfoot, a Comic Opera.
-The houseboat The Searchlight eventually sank.

 In 1982, Stanshall provided a spoken word segment on "Lovely Money", a single by The Damned.

-The Stanshalls lived and worked on The Thekla, a Baltic Trader, which Ki sailed 732 nautical miles (1,356 km) from Sunderland to be moored in the Bristol Docks.
+After The Searchlight eventually sank, the Stanshalls lived and worked on The Thekla, a Baltic Trader, which Ki sailed 732 nautical miles (1,356 km) from Sunderland to be moored in the Bristol Docks.
 Ki had bought the vessel and converted her into a floating theatre called 'The Old Profanity Showboat'.
 Stanshall joined her on it in 1983, when they opened the doors of the theatre.
 By this time, he was already suffering from alcohol and drug abuse, having become addicted to Valium while trying to control his anxiety.

 In December 1985, The Old Profanity Showboat produced the debut of their work Stinkfoot, A Comic Opera.
 Stanshall wrote 27 original songs for the opera, sharing book and lyric writing with his wife.
 It has proved popular over the years, and was revived in London some years later, with Peter Moss as musical director.
 It was also produced in concert form in Bristol, in July 2010.

 Having returned to London alone in 1986 while his wife recovered from an illness, Stanshall saw Stinkfoot briefly, but unsuccessfully, revived at the Bloomsbury Theatre.
 After this, he returned to the stage again, touring in a solo show, 'Rawlinson Dog-Ends', initially with support from musicians including Jack Bruce.
 When Bruce quit, over a lack of adequate rehearsals, Moss stepped in to provide bass.